ishaann-007/campusSync/docs/research.md

 ---

-## 3. Proposed Solution
+## 2. Proposed Solution

-CampusSync provides a centralized workflow for handling institutional operational requests.
+**CampusSync** is a centralized coordination platform for academic institutions.

+The goal is to turn informal operational requests into a structured and trackable workflow.

-The intended workflow is:
+The core workflow is:

 **Faculty → Automatic Routing → Department → Automatic Staff Assignment → Resolution → Management Visibility**

-Instead of relying on informal communication, each issue becomes a structured record with:

-* A defined category
-* A responsible department
-* A responsible staff member
+A Faculty member submits an operational issue.

-* A current status
-* Submission and resolution timestamps
+CampusSync then:

+1. Determines the responsible department from the selected category.
+2. Identifies eligible Staff members in that department.
+3. Assigns the issue to the Staff member with the lowest active workload.
+4. Allows the Staff member to acknowledge and work on the issue.
+5. Allows the Staff member to mark the issue as resolved.
+6. Allows Management to monitor the overall workflow.

 ---

-## 4. Target Users
+## 3. Target Users

-The MVP contains exactly three user roles.
+The MVP has exactly three user roles.

-### Faculty
+### 3.1 Faculty

 Faculty members can:

 * Submit operational issues
 * Provide issue details
 * Select an issue category
-* Track their submitted issues
+* View their submitted issues
+* Track issue status
-* View the responsible department and assigned Staff
+* View issue details

-Faculty cannot select the responsible department or Staff member.
+Faculty do not choose the responsible department or Staff member.

+---

-### Department Staff
+### 3.2 Department Staff

 Department Staff can: